magento/graphql/docs/OUT-OF-PROCESS-EXTENSIBILITY.md

 ### Configure the Magento GraphQL Server

 1. The following variables (defined in `src/env/variables.json`) will need to be set prior to starting the server:
-    - `ENABLE_IO_FUNCTIONS`
-    - `ADOBE_IO_NAMESPACE`
-2. Auto-discovery of GraphQL Extension Packages is not implemented yet.
-For now, GraphQL Extension Package name/versions are hardcoded, and must be changed manually in `src/adobe-io.ts` inside of the `getRemoteMagentoPackages` function.
+    - `IO_PACKAGES`: A comma-delimited list of GraphQL Extension Packages deployed to Adobe I/O Runtime.